ualib/agda-algebras/algebras_in_lean.rst

 Our goal here is to demonstrate the power of Lean's type system for expressing mathematical concepts precisely and constructively, and to show that if we make careful design choices at the start of our development, then our formal theorems *and their proofs* can approximate the efficiency and readability of analogous informal presentations found in the mathematics literature.

+Most of the Lean code described in this section can be found in the files ``basic.lean`` and ``subuniverse.lean`` which reside in the ``src`` directory of the lean-ualib_ repository.

+-----------------------------------------------------

+.. index:: arity, operation
+.. index:: airty type, operation symbol type
+.. index:: type of; operation symbols
+.. index:: type of; arities
 .. index:: type of; natural numbers

-Recall, the symbols ℕ, ω, and ``nat`` are synonymous and all denote the **type of natural numbers**.

-The Lean code described in this section is found in the following files of the lean-ualib: ``basic.lean``, ``subuniverse.lean``, ``free.lean``, ``terms.lean``.
-[1]_

------------------------------------------------------

-.. index:: signature, operation, operation symbol, similarity type, arity, arity type, variety, equational class, algebraic structure

 Arity and Operations
 --------------------

-.. index:: type of; operation symbols
-.. index:: type of; operations
-.. index:: type of; arities
+Recall, the symbols ℕ, ω, and ``nat`` are synonymous and all denote the **type of natural numbers**.

 We start with the **type of operation symbols**, which depends on our semantic notion of **arity**, also captured by a type.

 Argument lists that are passed to operations are represented by tuples which are simply functions, say, of type β → α, where β is the **arity type** of the operation to which the tuple will be passed as an argument list.

 Heuristically, it's fine to think of | β | as the "number" of arguments the operation takes, but the implementation is much more general than that.
 In particular, there is no reason to restrict the arity type to be a finite set, *a priori*.

+.. index:: ! type of; operations

 An **operation** takes a tuple (or, list of "arguments") of type β → α and returns an element of type α.
 Here, α is the type on which the operation is defined.